 NZKGI & Zespri Health & Safety Guidance Material

-In collaboration with Zespri, NZKGI has created guidance material to help growers understand their obligations as a PCBU (‘person conducting business or undertaking’) on the orchard.
-This four-step guide sets out the steps growers need to take to manage their health and safety obligations on the orchard and includes a decision tree for growers to confirm their role as a PCBU.
-Click here to see the health & Safety wheel.
-Further resources are currently being developed for growers and will be published on the website when available.
+In collaboration with Zespri, NZKGI has created guidance material to help growers understand their obligations as a person conducting a business or undertaking (PCBU) on the orchard.
+The Health & Safety Wheel sets out the steps growers need to take to manage their health and safety obligations on the orchard and includes a decision tree for growers to confirm their role as a PCBU.
+Click here to see the Health & Safety wheel.

 Health & Safety Software Options Comparison Table